-- All the LINE FEED (U+0000A) characters of the content to verified are replaced by the character or characters specified by the line break type. - The resulting string is converted to an array of bytes using a character set encoder for the specified encoding. - If the leading bytes represent a Byte-Order-Mark, they are stripped from that array. - The length of the resulting array is compared to the storage size provided.
+- All the LINE FEED (U+000A) characters of the content to verify are replaced by the character or characters specified by the line break type. - The resulting string is converted to an array of bytes using a character set encoder for the specified encoding.
+If a character cannot be represented with the specified encoding, an error is generated. - If the leading bytes represent a Byte-Order-Mark, they are stripped from that array. - The length of the resulting array is compared to the storage size provided.
 The content is too long if the length is greater than the storage size.

-Note: The storage size will generally give no indication about the display length of the text and is therefore not adequate for expressing constraints relating to display length.
+Note: Storage size is not related to the display length of a text, and therefore should not be used to constrain a certain display length.